cp/Pacmara/readme.markdown

 Pacmara
 ===

 Pacmara is a simple blog engine built with [Sinatra](http://www.sinatrarb.com/) and [Redis](http://redis.io/).
 It is well documented and commented, perfect for beginning with Sinatra, and/or Redis.
-Pacmars is a work in progress and is constantly being updated.
+Pacmara is a work in progress and is constantly being updated.
 Contributions appreciated.

 Comes included with a basic template, your's free once you clone this repo.
 S&H not included.